metodiew/Quote-Comments/readme.txt

 = 2.1.7 =

 * Fixed problem with smileys and paragraphs disappearing on some themes.
 Credit to Gabi for fixing this!
 Thanks Gabi!

+= 2.2 =

+* Release date - January 17, 2017
+* The plugin was adopted by Stanko Metodiev.
+I've talked with Joen and he agreed to transfer the plugin.
+The fun starts here.
+* Fix a few deprecated notices and PHP errors.

+== Upgrade Notice ==

+= 2.2 =

+The plugin wasn't maintained for some time.
+In this version I, the new author, I'm fixing a few PHP notices and errors, but I'm planning to do a few updates in the next weeks and months.
+Let me know if you have some ideas, suggestions or a feedback you'd like to share!